 By Edward Eagerton

--This article was originally published on DVIDSHub.net.
+-This story was originally published on dvidshub.net.
 It has been edited for USO.org.

 More Stories Like This

 A History of Military Service: Native Americans in the U.S. Military Yesterday and Today

 Native Americans serve in the United States military at a higher rate than any demographic in the entire country.
 Here is a look at American Indian and Native Alaskan contributions to the U.S. military throughout history and today.

 For U.S. Military in Alaska, a Visit from the USO Brings a Sense of Home

 For U.S. military in Alaska, access to the USO – or even just a morale boost – can be difficult to come by.
 That’s why USO Alaska goes to them, delivering USO programs and services to the last frontier through expeditionary support.

 From Code Talkers to COVID Talkers: Arizona National Guard Soldiers Carry on Navajo Military Legacy

 In Chinle, located in the Navajo Nation, three Arizona National Guard members of Navajo descent are using their indigenous language to help in the local fight against the COVID-19 pandemic at an alternate care site.

 More from the USO